 One principle remained constant throughout my career: geography matters.
 The terrain shapes the options available and influences outcomes in ways that are often not immediately visible.

-That perspective is what led me to the story of Catoctin.
+That perspective is what led me to the story of the Secrets of the Catoctin Mountains.
 I am proud to share this perspective, a history of the Catoctin landscape informed by decades of intelligence experience, and the opportunity to share an often untold story whose legacy endures in the tradecraft of today’s intelligence community.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.